wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-brokers/includes/2-what-are-cloud-access-security-brokers.md

 A CASB provides many methods to protect your IaaS environment.
 The IaaS environment can be audited to ensure that it is correctly, and securely, configured.
 User activity can be monitored in real time to ensure that if compromised accounts, users inside your organization, or privileged accounts have anomalous usage, an alert can be issued so that remedial action can be performed.

 Organizations often have many custom apps that access IaaS resources.
-Microsoft Cloud App Security not only monitors the actions of these custom apps, but also integrates with Azure Active Directory to provide equal levels of visibility across custom apps, cloud apps, and on-premise apps.
+Microsoft Defender for Cloud Apps not only monitors the actions of these custom apps, but also integrates with Azure Active Directory to provide equal levels of visibility across custom apps, cloud apps, and on-premise apps.